hackerspacesv/contiki-hssv/README.md

 Contiki is the Operating System for the Internet of Things.
 It supports cooperative multi-tasking and provides an extensive API to develop network-enabled solutions.
 It is known to work in highly resource-constrained embedded enviroments and its framework-oriented design facilitates to migrate it to new microcontrollers.

-On this repository the Hackerspace San Salvador expects to return back to the comunity all knowledge acquired during the development of solutions using this Operating System.
+On this repository, the Hackerspace San Salvador expects to return back to the comunity all knowledge acquired during the development of solutions using this Operating System.

 ## Supported Platforms
 This is the current list of the platforms and microcontrollers supported